GoogleCloudPlatform/apigee-samples/authorize-idp-access-tokens/README.md

 With this example you'll be able to:

 * Import Client IDs and Secrets from an Identity Provider into Apigee as Developer App credentials
-* Validate JWT access tokens issued by an Idenity Provider that supports [OIDC](https://openid.net/specs/openid-connect-core-1_0.html) and [RFC9068](https://datatracker.ietf.org/doc/rfc9068/)
+* Validate JWT access tokens issued by an Idenity Provider that supports [OIDC](https://openid.net/specs/openid-connect-core-1_0.html) or [RFC9068](https://datatracker.ietf.org/doc/rfc9068/)
 * Identify the Client App in Apigee

 ## Components